“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Vice President for Academic Affairs

-Prior to joining Webster in 2011, Hellerud served as interim dean and associate dean of the Hamline University School of Business in St. Paul, Minnesota.
-She holds a JD from the University of Oregon School of Law, an MA in Liberal Studies from Hamline University, and a BA in English and German, also from Hamline.
+Prior to joining Webster in 2011, Hellerud served as Interim Dean and Associate Dean of the Hamline University School of Business in St. Paul, Minnesota.
+She holds a JD from the University of Oregon School of Law, a Master of Arts in Liberal Studies from Hamline University, and a Bachelor of Arts in English and German, also from Hamline.

 Michael Hulsizer